Father Knows Worst: Plot

 Homer is convinced that Bart will not build the Abbey model correctly and insists on building it himself.
 He works late into the night and accidentally falls asleep.
 During a dream sequence, ghosts of some of the historical figures Homer imagines are buried in Westminster Abbey — Geoffrey Chaucer, Anne of Cleves, and Oscar Wilde (who is actually buried in Paris) — advise Homer to let Bart learn from his mistakes.
 Homer awakes to find he has accidentally crushed the model beyond recognition.
 At the competition, Superintendent Chalmers notes that Bart's model is the only one that does not appear "too perfect", and thus believes that Bart's model is the only one that was not constructed with the help of a parent, but Bart declines the award, reveals that Homer did all the work and appeals to the parents to let their kids learn from their own mistakes; having had the same dream as Homer.
 Lisa too confesses to her father that she no longer wants to be popular, noting that it is "hard work being this shallow".

 Meanwhile, Marge changes the water heater in the basement and discovers a hidden sauna, keeping it to herself out of fear that Homer will invite his friends and Moe (the latter of whom—in a scene Marge imagines—does not bring a towel as he believed they would "go Scandinavian").
 Marge visits the sauna on a regular basis and is so deeply relaxed that she does not react when Homer tells her of Bart and Lisa's problems.
 After Homer comes home believing he has failed as a parent, Marge leads him downstairs to the sauna where they revel in steam and relaxation.
-In the end, Marge douses the sauna rocks with beer and as their towels fall off the two kiss.
+In the end, Marge douses the sauna rocks with beer and as their towels fall off as the two kiss.